-E1: Acceptable teaching experience at the university level in the fields of Canadian and American History.
+E1: Acceptable teaching experience at the university level in Pre-20th Century Global or Transnational History.

-E2: Acceptable research experience at the university level in one of the following fields:
+E2: Acceptable research experience at the university level in pre-20th Century Global or Transnational History.

 In addition to E1 and E2, the various UT levels require the following:

 E3: Experience that would demonstrate evidence of scholarly*** potential and the ability to develop an independently funded research program

 For Associate Professor (UT03) position: